vesoft-inc/nebula-docs/docs-2.0/nebula-explorer/iframe.md

 ## Precautions

-- Embedded Explorer pages access the target graph space directly by default, so some pages and functions are blocked.
-For example, the upper navigation bar, the functions of query templates and switch spaces in the left navigation bar.
+- Embedded Explorer pages only access the corresponding graph space by default, so some pages and features are not displayed.
+For example, the upper navigation bar and some left-navigation-bar features are hidden.
 If you need to access multiple graph spaces, you can embed them separately on multiple pages.
 - Language switching is not supported.
 The default language is Chinese.

 ## Steps